MetaMask/metamask-desktop/packages/common/README.md

 ⚠️⚠️⚠️
 <br><br>

-The [MetaMask Browser Extension](https://github.com/MetaMask/metamask-extension) is a crypto wallet & gateway to blockchain apps.
+The [MetaMask browser extension](https://github.com/MetaMask/metamask-extension) is a crypto wallet & gateway to blockchain apps.

 The [MetaMask desktop app](https://github.com/MetaMask/desktop) is a companion app which allows to speed up the [MetaMask browser extension](https://github.com/MetaMask/metamask-extension).